The Ghost Train (1941, United Kingdom)

 Language: English

-In British countryside during World War 2 a train heading for Truro suddenly makes a emergency stop.
-The conductor spots the guilty part - a funny looking man, who runs down the tracks looking for his hat.
-As it turns out it is a comedian Tommy Gander on the way to tournee in vaudeville halls.
-After he retrieved his possession he barely avoids being severely fined by the conductor.
-Late in the evening the train reaches Fal Vale Junction in Cornwall, where 8 of the passengers, including Gander, disembark train to catch a connection to Truro.
-The place looks deserted, but the stationmaster, who came to close the station for the night, informs them that the train they were suppose to catch has already left and next one will arrive in 9 hours.
+In the British countryside during World War 2, a train heading for Truro suddenly makes an emergency stop.
+The conductor spots the guilty part - a funny-looking man, who runs down the tracks looking for his hat.
+As it turns out, it is a comedian Tommy Gander on the way to tournée in vaudeville halls.
+After he retrieved his possession, he barely avoids being severely fined by the conductor.
+Late in the evening, the train reaches Fal Vale Junction in Cornwall, where 8 of the passengers, including Gander, disembark the train to catch a connection to Truro.
+The place looks deserted, but the stationmaster, who came to close the station for the night, informs them that the train they were supposed to catch has already left, and the next one will arrive in 9 hours.
 Now the passengers realize how damaging the unplanned stop was.
-With no other alternative they decide to spend the night inside the station, especially since it begins to rain, but the stationmaster is reluctant to let them stay.
+With no other alternative, they decide to spend the night inside the station, especially since it begins to rain, but the stationmaster is reluctant to let them stay.
 He tells them about the strict railway regulations, but they won’t listen to him.
-Then he tells them the other reason why they should not stay here - the station is haunted and ghost train was seen traveling through Fal Vale, bringing death to anyone, who saw it.
+Then he tells them the other reason why they should not stay here - the station is haunted, and a ghost train was seen travelling through Fal Vale, bringing death to anyone, who saw it.

 Our rating |